codump/discord.js-v14-basic-bot-functions/README.md

 First time use:
 - `node deploy-commands.js` on first time use.
 And every time you add a command.
 - `node insert-roles.js` on first time use.
 And when you want to add new roles.
+- `node insert-ticket.js` on first time use.
+Or when you accidentally deleted the ticket post.

 Scripts:
 - `node index.js` start up the bot.